cdelfino/adventJS/challenge01/README.md

-## Challenge #1: Automating Christmas gift wrapping!
+## Challenge #3: How many packs of gifts can Santa carry?
 The elves bought a gift-wrapping machine this year.
 But it's not programmed!
 We need to create an algorithm that helps it in the task.

 The machine receives an array of gifts.
 Each gift is a string.
 We need the machine to wrap each gift in wrapping paper and place it in an array of wrapped gifts.